Sugababes: 2019–2024: Reclaiming the Sugababes name and The Lost Tapes

-On 24 December 2022, Sugababes surprise-released the album The Lost Tapes online.
+On 24 December 2022, Sugababes independently surprise-released the album The Lost Tapes.
 The album was originally recorded in 2013 but never received an official release.
-In a statement online the group stated: "We wrote this album almost 8 years ago and for various reasons it didn't get an official release, so it's with great pride that The Lost Tapes is available now on all streaming platforms".
-The group also confirmed that the album had been released independently.
-On 30 December 2022, The Lost Tapes debuted at number 2 on the UK Album Downloads Chart Top 100.
+The group stated online: "We wrote this album almost 8 years ago and for various reasons it didn't get an official release, so it's with great pride that The Lost Tapes is available now on all streaming platforms".
+The Lost Tapes debuted at number 2 on the UK Album Downloads Chart Top 100.